CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/field-description/maintenance-order-template.md

 **Start Date and End Date** – beginning and ending dates to which the rate applies

-Note: Dates for the same hours/department combination cannot overlap.
+**Note**: Dates for the same hours/department combination cannot overlap.

 #### Qualification tab